How to Find a Digital Marketing Agency That Can Actually Prove ROI

 What are the red flags when evaluating marketing agencies?

-They show Marketing Efficiency Ratio (MER) or Google Analytics multi-touch attribution but refuse to discuss holdout testing when you ask about incrementality
+They lean heavily on Marketing Efficiency Ratio (MER) or Google Analytics multi-touch attribution but go quiet when you ask about holdout testing or incrementality.

-Sales rep mentions 'our proprietary AI tool' but can't name the specific technology stack or show you the actual interface during demos
+Sales rep mentions 'our proprietary AI tool' but can't name the underlying technology stack or show you the actual interface during a demo.

-It's rebranded Google Ads scripts or basic automation available to every agency.
-You're paying premium fees for commodity services that don't provide competitive advantages.
+It's almost always rebranded Google Ads scripts or basic automation that any agency can build.
+You'd be paying premium fees for a wrapper around commodity functionality.

-Case studies show 400% ROAS improvements but when pressed, they admit the 'before' period was 30 days during seasonal low periods
+Case studies show eye-popping ROAS improvements, but when pressed, the 'before' period turns out to be a brief stretch during a seasonal low.

-Cherry-picked data windows and seasonal manipulation hide the fact that real performance improvement is probably 20–30% at best, and unsustainable long-term.
+Cherry-picked windows and seasonal manipulation hide the fact that real underlying improvement is often more modest, and unsustainable as soon as the comparison resets.

-They require 12-month contracts but won't commit to specific CPA targets, conversion volume minimums, or ROAS guarantees after 6 months
+They require a 12-month contract but won't commit to specific CPA targets, conversion volume minimums, or ROAS guarantees by month six.

-The 'dedicated senior strategist' who'll manage your campaigns daily is actually an account coordinator with 18 months experience handling 47 other accounts
+The 'dedicated senior strategist' who'll manage your campaigns daily turns out to be an account coordinator with limited tenure, carrying dozens of other accounts in parallel.

-They pivot to discussing 'brand awareness' and 'upper funnel metrics' when you ask about their worst-performing client and what went wrong
+They pivot to 'brand awareness' and 'upper-funnel metrics' the moment you ask about their worst-performing client and what went wrong.

-They can't drive profitable conversions and will waste your budget on vanity metrics like impressions while blaming your 'brand recognition' for poor performance.
+They can't reliably drive profitable conversions and will redirect spend toward vanity metrics like impressions while blaming your 'brand maturity' when conversion-side numbers disappoint.

-Contract includes 'account transition fees' of $15K–45K disguised as 'asset transfer costs' for handing over campaign data you paid to create
+Contract includes 'account transition fees' or 'asset transfer costs' for handing over campaign data and account structures you've already paid to build.

 Get the Digital Marketing Agency buying cheat sheet